KhorinVitaly/7_mistery_fix/README.md

 # How to Use

 You will need python 3.5.
-Use get_roots function from quadratic_equation.py.
+Use _get_roots_ function from _quadratic_equation.py_.
 This function receives equation members as parameters and returns equation roots.

 ## Examples